 9. Meteora – The magical land of monasteries, dedicated to tranquility and serenity

 The English translation of the Greek word ‘Meteora’ is suspended in the air.
 The phrase aptly describes the monasteries of Meteora that are almost like suspended in the air, over the huge rock cliffs.
 The monasteries at the altitude of more than 1,200 feet overlook the misty valleys and well-settled villages of Kalambaka and Kastraki.
 Some of the monasteries take back to early 14th century.
+It absolutely tops the chart of most beautiful places in Greece.

 Built to seek spiritual isolation and religious freedom, these monasteries have paths which are simply thrill oozing – winding paths, narrow steps and sometimes, even less than just suspended planks.
 However, it is assured that the destination will be worth it all.

-Don’t miss: Peaceful spots like Holy Trinity Monastery, Great Meteoron Monastery, Varlaam Monastery, Agios Stefanos, , Roussanou Monastery, and Megalo Meteoro Monastery.
-Also, don’t even think about missing the Meteora rock climbing Kalambáka, Kastraki village , Meteora Thrones, and Theopetra Prehistoric Cave
+Don’t miss: Peaceful spots like Holy Trinity Monastery, Great Meteoron Monastery, Varlaam Monastery, Agios Stefanos, Roussanou Monastery, and Megalo Meteoro Monastery.
+Also, don’t even think about missing the Meteora rock climbing Kalambáka, Kastraki village, Meteora Thrones, and Theopetra Prehistoric Cave

-Where to stay: Every one of the perched monasteries offer decent accommodation along with food, free of any cost.
+Where to stay: Every one of the perched monasteries offers decent accommodation along with food, free of any cost.
 However, if you are looking for nearby hotels, you can take your pick from Divani Meteora, Hotel Meteora, Dellas Boutique Hotel, Alexiou Hotel, Pyrgos Adrachti, Hotel Kaikis, and Kosta Famissi Hotel.
 They will cost you around INR 3,000 bucks per night.

 What to eat and where: Old traditional Greek delicacies at Restaurant Meteora, rice bowls at Taverna Panellinio, platters at Greek Tavern Skaros, Greek food at Taverna Gardenia, coffee at Melydron Cafe, and Saganaki & Mousaka at Stefanos Tavern